exakat/exakat-docs/Reference/Rules/Interfaces/CantOverloadConstants.rst

 Cant Overload Constants
 +++++++++++++++++++++++

   It was not possible to overload class constants within a class, when the constant was defined in an interface.
+This restriction was removed in PHP 8.1.

 .. code-block:: php